 Even the White Pine County Courthouse which was built in 1908 still stands.

 The beautiful structure was listed on the National Register of Historic Places in 1986.
 It still functions as a courthouse to this day.
-However, a new courthouse is planned to be constructed some time this year.
+However, construction on a new courthouse has begun.
 When the new courthouse opens, this one will be turned into an administrative building.